-The U.S. dollar is the most powerful currency in the world.
-That's because it's backed by the country with the largest economy, the United States of America.
-For that reason, it's often used as a global currency.
+The U.S. dollar was first designated as the world's currency in the 1944 Bretton Woods Agreement, and it is the most powerful currency in the world.
+It's backed by the world's largest economy, the United States.
+The strength of the U.S. economy supports the dollar's use as a global currency.

 Although the dollar is still represented by currency, its true value is represented by credit.
 Now more than ever, the U.S. dollar is the real symbol of faith in the power of the U.S. economy.

 The dollar symbol itself ($) is said to be derived from the previously used ps, which represented the Mexican peso, Spanish piaster, or "pieces of eight."
 People eventually began to write the 'P' over the 'S,' then a single line over the 'S,' creating the dollar symbol.

 There has been a great deal of controversy surrounding the enigmatic symbols on the U.S. dollar bill.
 For instance, the arrows being held by the eagle on the dollar bill were originally held in the right talon.
 Arrows symbolize war, and the right side signifies dominance.
 Some took that to mean dominance by war.
 In fact, the Founding Fathers used these symbols to convey strong messages; however, they have become garbled over the years.

 The dollar bill shows the Great Shield of the United States, which contains:

 - The American eagle flying free, holding 13 arrows of war in its non-dominant left talon and an olive branch for peace in its dominant right talon.